-Our liquid hand soap and body washes will be more moisturizing that the castile soap.
-So if you are looking for a liquid soap primarily for hand and body - we suggest you choose the liquid hand soap or body wash.
+Our liquid hand soap and body washes will be more moisturizing than the castile soap.
+So if you are looking for a liquid soap primarily for the hands and body - we suggest you choose the liquid hand soap or body wash.

 They are all highly effective, concentrated (10x more concentrated than your typical natural cleaner).

 The base is the same for all of them and the difference is the essential oil(s) used.
 So we recommend you pick your cleanser based on which aroma you would prefer in your house.

 - Orange is a fresh, light smell that is great for every room, especially the kitchen as orange essential oil helps to remove grease.